Check out official footage of Måneskin's epic London O2 show

 With a stacked year ahead that includes a stop at Glastonbury Festival in June, Måneskin will then be continuing their world tour with dates in Europe, North America, South America and Asia, before ending with a return to the UK and Ireland.

-You can see the full list of dates below and buy your tickets here and here.
+You can see the full list of dates below and buy your tickets here.

 SEPTEMBER